 Lily pads, coontail, and duckweed are all good crappie weeds, but to me, duckweed is the king of all fish-holding weeds.
 Not just for crappie, but bluegill, perch, bass, pike, will use it also.
 Fish this pattern in clear water with a long pole 10-14 foot.
 The long rod allows you to be at a good distance from the fish without spooking them.
 It also allows for a longer cast with a slip bobber and a jig or vertical jigging on windy days.
 A lot of options are available using this tactic in in clear water conditions.
 Natural colors will work best in clear water.

-A big bait like a 2 inch grub or Squirrel Tail Jig. it’s been a windy summer here a 1/16 oz blow to much in the wind a 1/8 oz jig head keep me in the strike zone over the weed or deep weed edge and i can drop it back quickly I like an Eye Hole Jig Round Head or Pill Head bright colors super sharp hook it look different and it’s specially designed to hold attractant nibbles I like the powerful scent of the Slab Bites nibbles by Crappie Magnet in the scent holder jig and I can keep one nibble up to 1-2 hours no nibble falling down and I can catch multiples fish before putting a new one..that’s make a big difference I like a 8 lb fluorocarbon or a 10 lb Monofilament using this technique so I dont get hung up in the cover.
+A big bait like a 2 inch grub or Squirrel Tail Jig. it’s been a windy summer here a 1/16 oz blow to much in the wind a 1/8 oz jig head keep me in the strike zone over the weed or deep weed edge.
+I can drop it back quickly.
+I like an Eye Hole Jig Round Head or Pill Head bright colors super sharp hook it look different.
+It’s specially designed to hold attractant nibbles I like the powerful scent of the Slab Bites nibbles by Crappie Magnet in the scent holder jig and I can keep one nibble up to 1-2 hours no nibble falling down and I can catch multiples fish before putting a new one..that’s make a big difference I like a 8 lb fluorocarbon or a 10 lb Monofilament using this technique so I don’t get hung up in the cover.

 How to Find Crappie Brush Piles